imene-yahiaoui/Portfolio/README.md

 react-icons: Popular icons as React components. 🔣

+Botpress Chatbot: Integrated a chatbot using Botpress to provide responses and assist users with information about me🤖

 These dependencies have been added to provide specific functionality to my portfolio. 🚀

 ⭐ Features